microsoft/robustlearn/chatgpt-robust/README.md

 Note that you will not get the final results by simply running the codes, since the outputs of generative models are not stable.
 We need some manual process.
 Bad cases of AdvGLUE and Flipkart are pvovided in [this folder](./result/chatgpt_results/).

 Here is the summary of the results.
+Additionally, we also provide all the bad cases of ChatGPT in [`result/chatgpt_results`](./result/chatgpt_results/) folder.
+Please note that results of all ChatGPT and other LLMs are manually processed by humans.

 ### Adversarial robustness for classification.